MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ### Placement based on memory and CPU core cost

-As the sorter in this example has an `Ascending` order, fleet will prefer clusters with lower memory and CPU core costs.
+As the sorter in this example has an `Ascending` order, fleet prefers clusters with lower memory and CPU core costs.
 The cluster with the lowest memory and CPU core cost would receive a weight of 20, and the cluster with the highest would receive 0.
 Other clusters receive proportional weights calculated using the weight calculation formula.

 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1